JBerthelier/ParasiTE/README.md

 ParasiTE is composed of five main steps:

-1) Remove of transcripts of gene-like TEs (transcripts of active TEs which are not involved in gene transcripts)
+1) Remove transcripts of gene-like TEs (transcripts of active TEs which are not involved in TE-gene transcripts)
 2) Discrimination of intragenic and intergenic TEs
 3) Discrimination of intronic and exonic TEs
 4) Detection of TE-gene (TE-G) transcripts events